* * *

 [The following essay is an excerpt from my book, Woody Allen: Reel To Real, now available via Amazon.
-It deals with film critic Ray Carney, and is part of a much longer essay, which can be read in full on the book’s website.]
+It covers the late Roger Ebert, spans several decades’ of material, and is part of a much longer essay, which can be read in full on the book’s website.]

 What’s In A Name?
 Six Major Critics Of Woody Allen